Kitchen storage - it pays to think smart

 The trend for blurring the lines between kitchen, dining and living spaces means that the boundaries are less clear where one thing ends, and another begins and that’s especially true of storage.
 Things that you once might have stored in the kitchen may now be stored elsewhere and vice versa.
 Free standing, beautifully designed kitchen cabinets like our Nightingale Cabinet meet this need.
 A gorgeous piece of furniture in its own right, it offers a huge amount of space for displaying precious things like antique china and glass.
 It looks equally good in both the kitchen and living space – a true crossover piece of furniture.

-Roundhouse bespoke kitchens are designed with acres of storage cleverly packed into an array of cupboards, drawers and pantries and our expert kitchen designers can help you maximize your bespoke kitchen storage.
-Visit any of our six showrooms; Wigmore St, Clapham, Fulham, Richmond, Guildford & Cheltenham and get planning!
+Our expert kitchen designers can help you make the best choices for your Roundhouse bespoke kitchen or wardrobes.
+Visit any of our seven Roundhouse showrooms; Wigmore St, Clapham, Fulham, Richmond, Cambridge, Guildford & Cheltenham and get planning!